Core-Group-Supply-Chain/.github/profile/README.md

 ## Welcome to Core Group Supply Chain 👋 ... have fun 😎

-(Brief description of what your organization does and its mission.)

 ## Table of Contents
 - [Repository Structure](#repository-structure)
 - [Branch Strategy](#branch-strategy)